Three Products That Make Fluid Property Data Availability as Dynamic as Your Analyses

 The database provides the fluid property data, and may be accessed by our pipe system modeling and optimization software as well as by Chempak Viewer and Chempak Add-in for Excel.
 When used with our system modeling software, it provides and expanded fluid list of about 700 liquids and 600 gases, along with mixing capability.
 Chempak Viewer allows you to use the property database as a stand-alone application.
 Think of it as an electronic version of your fluid properties reference book (though much more dynamic and capable of determining non-reacting mixture properties).
 Chempak Add-in for Excel lets you access any of the more than two dozen fluid properties within an Excel spreadsheet using the paste function command.
 Function inputs may utilize values in any cells, e.g. you could have cells with the fluid type, pressure and temperature and other cells referencing these that calculate the density, state, viscosity, etc.

-Are the same fluid properties available within, say, Fathom or Arrow as within the Viewer or Add-in?
+Are the same fluid properties available within, say, AFT Fathom or AFT Arrow as within the Viewer or Add-in?

 Must commonly used fluids and mixtures always be specified upon opening Chempak Viewer?

 No, you may save lists ranging from one to any number of fluids or mixtures.
 These may be opened from the file menu and the Recent Fluids button facilitates quickly accessing recently used fluids and mixtures.